mwufi/aral-ui/src/aral/storage/README.md

-# Aral MessageStore Persistence
+# Aral MessageStore

-This module provides persistence capabilities for the Aral MessageStore, allowing conversations, messages, and actions to be stored and retrieved from disk.
+This module provides a MessageStore for the Aral framework with built-in persistence capabilities, allowing conversations, messages, and actions to be stored and retrieved from disk.

 ## Overview

-The persistence layer is designed to be:
+The MessageStore is designed to be:

 1. **Simple**: Easy to understand and use
 2. **Reliable**: Ensures data isn't lost during application restarts